boyd/airbag/README.md

 # airbag
-Python exception module to help debug crashes in a web browser.
+Airbag is an effort to bring the convenience of debugging exceptions you find in modern web frameworks to every python program.
+The hope

 # Usage
 Similar to pdb, you can wrap you script's execution in the shell.
 That is: